StarGazer1915/INNO_AS/AS2.2/README.md

-# AS1.2 - Model-Based Prediction & Control
+# AS2.2 - Model-free prediction & control
 This directory contains my implementation of this assignment.
+Each folder contains it's seperate sub-assignment.
-Make sure that the `numpy` library is installed before attempting to run the `main.py`.
+Make sure that the `numpy` library is installed before attempting to run the `main.py` in each folder.